Research – Dance

 Dr. Nesbit understands dance curriculum as a dynamic and ongoing process centered on the experiences that learners and teachers create together.
 Through inquiries into aspects of curriculum such as assessment, ethics, social-emotional learning, and literacy, she aims to broaden conversations within the field of dance education to promote a holistic understanding of curriculum that evolves with the changing educational landscape.
 In doing so, Dr. Nesbit both connects dance education to concepts outside of dance and emphasizes the unique nature of teaching and learning through movement and body-based expression, offering perspectives that honor the beautiful pedagogical complexities and possibilities we see in dance.

 One of her recent projects investigated the ways that dance curriculum can be integrated with the teaching of social-emotional learning (SEL).
 Working with two UNC Charlotte students, Dr. Nesbit planned and taught a series of weekly dance lessons for kindergarten through second grade students that engaged the concepts of Individuality, Community, and Expressing Feelings.
-Dr. Nesbit and the students presented a workshop based on these lessons for the 2022 National Dance Education Organization annual conference and wrote an article, soon to be published in the Journal of Dance Education, about the process.
+Dr. Nesbit and the students presented a workshop based on these lessons for the 2022 National Dance Education Organization annual conference and wrote an article, published in the Journal of Dance Education, about the process.

 Another current project, “Assessment in Dance Education,” investigates the ways that middle and high school dance educators conduct assessments of their students.
 Through a series of interviews with dance educators, Dr. Nesbit considers how assessment is woven into their teaching practice and how assessment in dance is similar to, yet also significantly different from, assessment in other disciplines.
 She is continuing to work with the data from that project to share additional insights with the dance education field.

-Dr. Kaustavi Sarkar
+Kaustavi Sarkar

 Delia Neil